BlueBrain/functionalizer/doc/source/debugging.rst

 -----------

-For additional output containing information about the parameters for reduce and cut steps, run `Spykfunc` with the ``--debug`` flag.
+For additional output containing information about the parameters for reduce and cut steps, run `Functionalizer` with the ``--debug`` flag.

 .. warning::

-   As activating this flag will lead to `Spykfunc` consuming a lot of memory to gather the required information for the debug output, it is not advised to activate this flag for large executions or by default.
+   As activating this flag will lead to `Functionalizer` consuming a lot of memory to gather the required information for the debug output, it is not advised to activate this flag for large executions or by default.

 Following a live execution
 --------------------------

-While a `Spykfunc` process is running, progress can be followed using the web-interface of the first node executing `Spykfunc`, given that ``${SLURM_JOBID}`` points to a valid SLURM job:
+While a `Functionalizer` process is running, progress can be followed using the web-interface of the first node executing `Functionalizer`, given that ``${SLURM_JOBID}`` points to a valid SLURM job:

 .. code-block:: console